RogueTex/ContentGenerator_RooHackathon/README.md

 For questions or issues during the hackathon demo:
 - Check the console for any API key errors
 - Ensure both backend and frontend servers are running
-- Verify your Google Gemini API key is valid
+- Verify your Requesty API key is valid

 ---